linrunner/tlp-doc/developers/files.rst

    * - VERSION
      - n/a
      - n/a
-     - Contains TLP's version number, used by the :ref:`dev-makefile`
+     - Contains TLP's version number, used by the :doc:`makefile`
    * - Makefile
      - n/a
      - n/a
      - Installation of scripts and config file to their respective target dirs;
-       see :ref:`dev-makefile`
+       see :doc:`makefile`
    * - changelog
      - tlp
      - distribution dependent
-     - Changelog for TLP – the target directory is distribution specific and therefore it is not installed by the :ref:`dev-makefile`
+     - Changelog for TLP – the target directory is distribution specific and therefore it is not installed by the :doc:`makefile`
    * - README.md
      - tlp
      - distribution dependent
-     - README file for TLP – the target directory is distribution specific and therefore it is not installed by the :ref:`dev-makefile`
+     - README file for TLP – the target directory is distribution specific and therefore it is not installed by the :doc:`makefile`
    * - AUTHORS
      - n/a
      - distribution dependent